chjon/chjon.github.io/index.md

 Although most of the work that I've done has been in game development, I'm always looking to learn and apply knowledge from a variety of fields.
 The projects I've worked on include games, simulations, and API development.
 I'm especially interested in [data-driven programming](https://en.wikipedia.org/wiki/Data-driven_programming) and [emergent behaviour](https://en.wikipedia.org/wiki/Emergence).
 Examples of my work can be found on my [projects](#projects) page.

-In my free time, I also enjoy learning about math and physics, playing intramural Ultimate Frisbee, and playing Minecraft.
+In my free time, I also enjoy playing intramural Ultimate Frisbee, learning about math and physics, and playing video games.
 {% endcapture %}

 {% capture end_content %}